 Why Turbocharger is Needed?

 In general, engines suck air directly from the atmosphere.
 So, they do not suck enough air out of the atmosphere for combustion.
-This may be due to the high speed or the design of the engine.
+This may be due to the high speed or the engine’s design.

 Applications of Turbocharger

-Turbochargers were mainly employed to increase the amount of air going into the engine.
-And also increases the amount of fuel that can be combusted efficiently, which in turn increases power.
+Turbochargers were mainly employed to increase the air going into the engine.
+And also increases the amount of fuel that can be combusted efficiently, increasing power.

-Power also improved by increasing the size of the engine, but this will increase the weight and internal friction, which will increase fuel consumption.
+Power is also improved by increasing the size of the engine, but this will increase the weight and internal friction, increasing fuel consumption.